 Although there is no proven method to prevent prostate cancer, there are some healthy steps you can take to help reduce the risk of developing prostate cancer.

 - Eat healthy!
 Some studies have shown that eating a lot of fish, and specific vegetables may lower the risk of developing prostate cancer.

 - Get active!
 Studies have shown that men who engage in regular exercise have a slightly lower risk of prostate cancer.

 - Be weight conscious!
 The American Cancer Society recommends staying at a healthy weight.

-With cancer treatment centers located throughout Virginia, you'll find advanced and personalized treatment, expert guidance from 35+ specially trained and board-certified oncologists, and leading-edge cancer research options.
+If you or a loved one has recently received a diagnosis of prostate cancer, our oncologists are here to help you through your journey.
+With cancer treatment centers located throughout Virginia, you'll find advanced and personalized treatment plans, expert guidance from specially trained and board-certified oncologists, and leading-edge cancer research options.

 Originally published May 2018.
 Updated May 2021.